djinn-ci/djinn/docs/api/builds.md

 This will get an individual artifact for the given build.
 This requires the explicit `build:read` permission.

+The artifact data itself can be downloaded by passing `application/octet-stream` to the `Accept` header of the request.

 **Returns**

 Returns the given [artifact](/api/builds#the-artifact-object).